Account & Finance

 IFoA (Institute and Faculty of Actuaries, UK)

-Many Indian students also take exams here for global recognition.
+Many Indian students also take exams here for global recognition and international career opportunities.

 SOA (Society of Actuaries, USA)